jlfaucher/executor/incubator/ooRexxShell/readme.txt

 - If you want the colors then you must put gci.dll in your PATH.
-  You can get gci here: http://rexx-gci.sourceforge.net
+  You can get gci here: http://rexx-gci.sourceforge.net For 64-bit support and new type aliases, see https://github.com/jlfaucher/builder/tree/master/adaptations

 - If you launch ooRexxShell from a .bat file, then you need to prepend cmd /c to have the doskey history working correctly.